 Don’t forget the back pockets too, for a different look.
-Vary your frames from close up to wide, landscape to portrait for some variety from the same pose.
+Vary your frames from close up to wide or landscape to portrait for some same pose variety.

 Prop him in a corner, arm up, hand in pocket, leaning in.
 This pose conveys a lot of confidence.

 Once again, when shooting men photography, sitting gives the man something natural to do with his body, which will help him relax.
-Have him place his elbows on his thighs and put his weight on them, which will naturally encourage him to lean forward toward your lens.
+Have him place his elbows on his thighs and put his weight on them.
+This will naturally encourage him to lean forward toward your lens for that added swag.

 Having him lean against something when he’s seated is particularly comfortable and will help create really relaxed shots.
 Make the most of this male pose and get variation by shooting close and wide, portrait and landscape or down the side and straight on.
 Don’t forget to give him something to do with his hands.
-One wrist on his raised knee, the other on his thigh with hand dangling on the inside of his leg.
+One wrist on his raised knee, the other on his thigh, with the hand dangling on the inside of his leg.

 Related: Directional Light Portraits